How to Manage Bipolar without Medication: Coping Skills & Therapy Options

 Evidence-based therapies like CBT and DBT provide structured frameworks for recognizing mood triggers and developing effective coping strategies without relying solely on medication.

-Mood Tracking and Self-Awareness
+Mood Tracking & Self-Awareness

 Developing self-awareness is a fundamental skill in managing bipolar disorder.
 To track mood patterns effectively:

-1. Keep a detailed mood journal to help identify patterns, triggers, and early warning signs of mood episodes
+1. Keep a detailed mood journal to help identify patterns, triggers, and early warning signs of mood episodes.

-2. Record daily factors including sleep quality, stress levels, and social interactions alongside mood ratings to create a comprehensive picture of emotional stability.
+2. Record daily factors, including sleep quality, stress levels, and social interactions, alongside mood ratings to create a comprehensive picture of emotional stability.

 3. Use apps or journals to document these patterns consistently over time.